T: (404) 592-1458 1-800-765-7173

-Medical Surplus Recovery Organizations (MSROs) collect surplus medical supplies and equipment from U.S. hospitals, manufacturers and distributors.
-MSROs process these donated materials to ensure quality and the make them available to under-resourced health care providers through direct shipments to international institutions, and supplying medical mission teams, local non-profit organizations, and teaching institutions.
+Medical Surplus Recovery Organizations (MSROs) collect new and used surplus medical supplies, equipment, and pharmaceutical products from U.S. hospitals, manufacturers, and distributors.
+MSROs process these donated materials to ensure quality and make them available to under-resourced health care providers through direct shipments to international institutions, and supplying medical volunteer teams, local non-profit organizations, and teaching institutions.

 Who donates the surplus medical products?

 Hospitals, clinics, medical distributors, and manufacturers throughout the U.S. donate biomedical medical equipment, devices, supplies, furniture, and in some cases pharmaceuticals.
 MSROs evaluate all donations to ensure that only products that meet the MSA Code of Conduct guidelines are shipped to recipients.
 What can’t be used is disposed of or sold to quality reprocessing companies.